If you need help accessing our website, call 855-698-9991

 Liver Transplantation

-Liver transplantation replaces a diseased liver with a healthy liver.
+A liver transplant replaces a diseased liver with a healthy liver.
 Part of a liver may be donated by a healthy person, called a living donor.
-The donor and the person receiving the transplant must have the same blood type and their livers should be similar in size.
+The donor and the person receiving the transplant must have the same blood type, and their livers should be similar in size.
 If these criteria are met, most people have fully functioning livers after transplantation.

 A liver may also come from a recently deceased organ donor, also known as a cadaveric donor.
 In New York State, there is a waiting list for donated livers.
 If doctors determine that you are eligible for a liver transplant, NYU Langone doctors help you place your name on this list.
 Eligibility to receive a donated liver depends on several factors, including the extent of liver disease and the likelihood that transplantation can be successful.

-Doctors perform a number of tests to ensure that your body is healthy enough to accept a transplanted liver before confirming your eligibility and placing your name on the list.
+Doctors perform several tests to ensure that your body is healthy enough to accept a transplanted liver before confirming your eligibility and placing your name on the list.
 There is no way to predict how long it may take for a donor liver to become available.
-Some people may be on the list for months or years.
+Some people are on the list for months or years.

-Liver transplantation is considered major surgery, and there is a risk of complications, which include your body rejecting the donated liver.
-In order to monitor how your body heals and ensure that doctors are ready to help you if a complication arises, most people remain in NYU Langone’s transplant unit for several days after transplantation.
-Our pain management specialists are available 24 hours a day to make sure you are comfortable during this time.
+A liver transplant requires major surgery, and there is a risk of complications, which include that of the body rejecting the donated liver.
+In order to monitor how the body heals and ensure that doctors are ready to help if a complication arises, most liver recipients remain in NYU Langone’s transplant unit for several days after a transplant.

 Learn more about our research and professional education opportunities.